Authors: William A. Darity Jr., Darrick Hamilton, Rakeen Mabud

-The United States needs an economy grounded in justice and morality, where everyone, free of undue resource constraints, can prosper.
+Introduction: The US needs an economy that is grounded in justice and morality, where everyone, free of undue resource constraints, can prosper.
+To achieve this, citizens ought to have universal access to economic rights, such as the right to employment, medical and health care, high-quality education, and sound banking and financial services.

 Proposals